citelao/Arduino-Samples/README.md

 - Reading resistors makes me feel smart!
 - I only have 5 LEDs and cannot make a full byte binary counter.
 - I am afraid of bending the provided wires and resistors.

+- Buzzer works using `tone()` library
+- Photoresistor is included (!!)
+- Thermistor *is* sensitive enough to use, though we do not know its B-coefficient.